ybgskr12/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What time did the man go to the dentist?
+Tooth hurt-y.